rj79/genetic/README.md

 individual.
 * on_init(): The engine will call this method once before anything else.
 It allows you to do any initialization before the simulation starts.
-* on_new_generation(): The engine calls this method repeatedly for each new generation.
-Here you can implement your simulation, including visualization.
+* on_new_generation(): Here you implement your simulation, including visualization.
+The engine calls this method repeatedly for each new generation.
-This is also the place to do your event handling.
+This is also the place to do your input or event handling.
 When you are done simulating the current generation, just return.
 The engine will call the method over and over, each time with a new generation until you call engine.request_stop(), at which point the program terminates.
 * evaluate_fitness(): The engine calls this method for each individual for each generation.
 This happens after on_new_generation() has returned.
 You should calculate a fitness value based on the unique critera for your application and return it.
-The fitness value must be a positive number.
+The fitness value must be a non negative number.
 The greater the fitness value, the greater the chance the engine will pick that individual as a parent for the next iteration.

 You also likely want to override get_configuration(), which should return a dictionary with configuration key/value pairs.
 If an